opsit-io/opsit-explang-docs/docs/explang-lisp-funcs-by-package.md

 **builtin function** in package **base.seq** defined at  [class io.opsit.explang.Funcs$AREF](https://javadocs.dev/io.opsit/opsit-explang-core/0.0.3-SNAPSHOT/io/opsit/explang/Funcs.AREF.html)

-### `ASET`
+### `ASET!`

 **Set indexed sequence (array, list, character sequence) element value.**

-**(ASET  obj key object)**
+**(ASET!  obj key object)**

 Set value of element at index to object.
 If target ibject is a Java array and object type does not match type of this array this function will attempt to perform necessary coercion operations.
 The coercions  work in the same way as INT, FLOAT, STRING and rest of the  built-in coercion functions.
 May fail with index out of bound exception.
-The function returns normally without any change to the target structure The function returns previous value of the element or NIL if it did not exist
+The function returns previous value of the element.

 **builtin function** in package **base.seq** defined at  [class io.opsit.explang.Funcs$ASET](https://javadocs.dev/io.opsit/opsit-explang-core/0.0.3-SNAPSHOT/io/opsit/explang/Funcs.ASET.html)